Plenty of brands implement content marketing but fail to see results.

 When these types of brands need a serious content glow-up, a content strategy consultant is the hero who will come to their rescue. 🦸♀️

 Ultimately, this is a multi-talented professional who packs a punch. 👊

-The content strategy consultant is the most recent newcomer, and this multi-talented professional packs a punch.
-Holistic and focused on the big picture, the content strategy consultant is a company’s pick when they know they’ve got something wrong with their content or their brand growth … but they have no idea what to do about it.
+Holistic and focused on the big picture, the content strategy consultant is a company’s pick when they know they’ve got something wrong with their content or their brand growth… but they have no idea what to do about it.

 Got a knack for blending creativity and business sensibilities?
+Deeply understand how to put together a content strategy that’s proven to work?
 Content consulting might just be for you.

-Here’s everything you need to know about this brand-new specialist field, plus plenty of resources to help you get started mastering the skills you need to be one.
+Here’s everything you need to know about this specialist field, plus plenty of resources to help you get started mastering the skills you need to become one.

 What It’s Like to Be a Content Strategy Consultant

-Have a passion for branding and content, with an eye for the latest trends in digital marketing?
-Becoming a content strategy consultant may be for you.
+Do you have a passion for branding and content with an eye for the latest trends in digital marketing?
+Becoming a content strategy consultant may be your calling.

 A content strategy consultant analyzes an existing brand, then identifies ways that brand can use content to solve business problems, better connect with customers, increase their reach, and develop their industry authority.